Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 This process ensures that the child’s needs remain the focus, and the court’s decisions adapt to new realities as they arise, aiming to support the child’s health, happiness, and development effectively

 When determining custody arrangements in New York, the primary concern is always the child’s welfare and ensuring a stable environment for their upbringing.
 The decision between joint and sole custody requires a careful analysis of each parent’s circumstances and their ability to work together in raising their child.
-Joint custody is generally preferred if both parents are capable of cooperating and supporting each other’s relationship with the child.
-However, in situations where there might be abuse, neglect, or high-conflict dynamics between the parents, sole custody may be deemed more appropriate to protect the child’s well-being.
+There is no statutory presumption for joint or sole custody in New York; courts decide custody based on the child’s best interests.
+Joint legal custody is often appropriate when parents can genuinely cooperate, but New York’s Court of Appeals has cautioned that joint custody is not suitable where parents are “severely antagonistic and embattled.

 “Attorney Richard Shum assisted my family and I with a very difficult landlord.
 At a time of a lot of concern and uncertainty, Mr. Shum was there for us every inch of the way, his confidence and vast knowledge of the law, together with his passion for it and for helping people, provided us the serenity to go on about our life, while he took care of they daunting matter.
 At the end we reached an agreement only Atterney Shum could achieve.
 Since I recommended his service to any friends that is in need of help with legal matters, from Landlord/Tenant to family court, and in every case I receive a thank you call from said friends, following the successful outcome he provided.
 So, as I say to my friends, if you need an Attorney that will fight for you, and not stress you out, call this guy. you will thank me.”